Partials Directory and Files

 When saving a new partial file, keep the following filename requirements and recommendations in mind:

-• Uppercase letters aren’t recommended in filenames.
+• Uppercase letters and spaces aren’t recommended in partial filenames.
 Some file systems aren’t case sensitive.
-Therefore, file conflicts could occur depending on the file system a writer is using.
+Therefore, file conflicts could occur when using git depending on the file system a writer is using.

 • Save a partial file with the .adoc extension when it’s an AsciiDoc file, otherwise use the valid file extension for the file type.
 You should only save a partial without a file extension when it’s common industry practice for that specific file type to not have an extension.
 Not using the correct file extension when saving a partial file may limit your ability to apply some Antora extensions or upgrade to future capabilities.